Sears Orchestra – A Chamarrita Nova

 The volcanic archipelagos of Cape Verde, Madeira, and the Azores – all former Portuguese colonies or current Portuguese autonomous regions located in the Atlantic Ocean – have historically seemed remote in terms of their geography, but also unreachable when it comes to early recordings.
 Although there is some scientific disagreement, it appears that all three of these island chains were uninhabited before the Portuguese began stopping by and subsequently claiming and inhabiting them in the 1400s.
 While there is an indelible musical link between the music of the islands and the music of Portugal, as islands located between continents, their music has also been influenced from centuries of connectivity with sailors and people of other cultures (in terms of Cape Verde, for example, African slaves), thus giving their music a particular uniqueness.

 Unfortunately, there is very little evidence in terms of early recordings featuring music from these islands.
 Cape Verde fared the best.
-In the early 1930s, the Columbia label in the United States issued about 12 discs featuring Cape Verdean music by Augustus Abreu and Johnny Perry’s bands, respectively.
-These recordings were made in New York City, and it’s highly probable that both groups were from coastal New England, where many Portuguese and Portuguese island immigrants settled.
-They also happen to be fantastic examples of regional music, with both bands featuring excellent fiddle players.
+In the early 1930s, the Columbia label in the United States issued about 12 discs featuring Cape Verdean music by Augustus Abreu and Johnny Perry’s bands, respectively, as well as a handful by the lesser known Orchestra Da Notias.
+These recordings were made in New York City, and it’s highly probable that all three groups were from coastal New England, where many Portuguese and Portuguese island immigrants settled.
+They also happen to be fantastic examples of regional music, with the Abrew and Perry bands featuring excellent fiddle players.
 Unfortunately, it does not appear that any Cape Verdean music was issued on 78 by any other record labels until Parlophone issued quite a few in the 1950s.
 While still unique, the later examples I’ve found are not nearly as exciting as the earlier US-recorded discs.
 (To hear some of the early recordings, I recommend tracking down the out of print LP/CD Portuguese String Music, on Heritage.)

 Madeira, on the other hand, fared the worst.
 Paul Vernon has noted that in the 1950s, Decca issued some 33rpm EPs featuring Madeiran folk music, therefore it’s possible that 78s do exist, but he hadn’t documented any, nor have I. There were some commercial pop discs by Portuguese band leaders where songs were credited as being Madeiran, but in fact are simply pop songs.

 Now, to the Azores.
 Throughout the 20th century, due to varying economic problems, Azoreans immigrated to North America, primarily settling in coastal New England towns, but also places like Toronto and Alameda County, California.
 In 1919, there were approximately 100,000 Azoreans in the United States.
-One would think that such a sizable immigrant population would warrant some original folk music being recorded!
+One would think that such a sizable immigrant population would warrant a substantial amount of original folk music being recorded!
 For example, there were only a few thousand Albanian-Americans in the United States at that time, and discs of Albanian music were issued on both major and independent labels.
-But, that was not the case with music of the Azores – at least not until the 1940s.
+But, that was not the case with music of the Azores.

-The only known early commercial recordings of Azorean folk music were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
+Apart from a group named the Açoriano Quintette that recorded a handful of rare tracks in 1923 for Victor (and which I’ve not heard or seen), I believe that the only other early commercial recordings of Azorean folk music by Azorean musicians were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
 Their pressings were lousy – grainy and noisy, and sometimes with pressing defects such as dents.
 However, they are wonderfully rootsy, unpolished performances, likely made under non-professional conditions, and possibly recorded by family members and friends.
 Virtually no information exists on the web about these recordings.
 Who was Anthony Sears, and what was his story?

 Researching a man with a common name like “Anthony Sears” who was active in a large metropolis is not necessarily an easy task.
 But, we are given one major clue on the front of his record label: the business address, at 8423 E. 14th Street in Oakland.
 Unfortunately, the present day site of that address is now the Tassafaronga Recreation Center.
 In other words, it’s a baseball field.
 All traces of Sears’ place of business and the structures that held it are gone.
 Check that off of the list.